PRESENTED BY

 ABOUT

-Initiated in 2020 by both Cité internationale des arts and the Embassy of France in Nigeria, the aim of this programme is to facilitate mobility and to support research, as well the expansion of the professional network of actors of the Nigerian art scene.
+Initiated in 2020 by Cité internationale des arts and the Institut Français du Nigeria, the aim of the programme is to facilitate mobility and support research, as well as the expansion of the professional network of actors within the Nigerian art scene.

 BENEFITS